wootguy/ApiGenerator/README.md

 Class methods are not included, but a lot of the code might be similar to the [HLSDK](https://github.com/ValveSoftware/halflife).
 Some classes that you can see in the [angelscript docs](https://baso88.github.io/SC_AngelScript/docs/Classes.htm) are excluded here because they are duplicates of their parent class (e.g. CGrenade and CBaseMonster have identical properties).

+Class inheritance isn't perfect.
+CBasePlayer should inherit from CBaseMonster, but the fields from CBaseMonster are spread apart in CBasePlayer, making it difficult to define header files where all the fields are at the correct offsets.

 # Setup for plugin developers
 1. Copy the [header files](https://github.com/wootguy/ApiGenerator/tree/master/include/sven) to your project.
 2. Add `#include "private_api.h"` to your source code.
 This includes all the private entity classes.